Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Risk management in SCM is extremely important so that companies can manage their supply chains securely and efficiently.
 In today's networked world, companies are part of complex supply chains that extend from production to delivery to the customer.
 Various risks such as production stoppages, delivery delays or quality defects can occur time and again in supply chains.

-Careful planning and close monitoring are required to avoid problems in the supply chain.
+To avoid problems in the supply chain, careful planning and control as well as close monitoring is required.
 Consideration should be given in advance to what difficulties could arise and how these can be resolved.
 It is important not to be dependent on just one supplier.
 By working with several different suppliers, the risk of disruptions and breakdowns can be minimized.

 To manage risks in the supply chain, it is helpful to have access to computers and various software.
 This provides companies with up-to-date information about their supply chains so that they can react quickly to potential problems.
 If bottlenecks and delays are detected early, it is possible to react much faster and minimize the potential impact.